antoine-sachet/R-tips/README.md

-# R training for SoundOut
+# R training

+An evolving collection of R tips and tricks.
+For a comprehensive introduction to R, I recommend https://r4ds.had.co.nz/.

 ## Recommended order: